 There’s nothing more disappointing to a real estate buyer trying to bid in a hot real estate market than being constantly outbid.
 Here are some tips on how to make the best offer in a seller’s market.

 Make The Best Offer In A Seller’s Market

 Nothing scares a seller more than buyer contingencies.

 Obtaining financing, property inspections, and having the down payment and funds needed to close are all examples of normal contract contingencies.

 But in a hot real estate market the seller can call the shots.
-That’s why smart buyers know that to make the best offer in a seller’s market, the fewer contingencies the better.
+That’s why smart buyers and people who sell real estate full time know that to make the best offer in a seller’s market, the fewer contingencies the better.

 It’s Not Just About Price

 Sure, the sales price of the property being sold is important.
 Sellers usually want to sell their home for the most money.

 But before the seller can get their money, the transaction has to actually close.